 And so that is the story of Jameson Caskmates.
 One of the most popular Irish whiskeys to be produced in recent years.
 Kate told us this story.
 It was a good story and she told it well.
 The part that really made me love this story and this tour was the bit that came next: She paired a glass of the various Franciscan Well beers with a glass of an appropriate Jameson and carefully instructed us how to drink them together.
 A sip from one glass followed by the other.
 Hold the beer slightly longer than required in the mouth.
 She called it a boilermaker and it was truly a revelation.
 Franciscan Well Beer and Jameson.
 This pairing and the taste and sensations it produced was the highlight of the tour for me.
 It really made me see what a truly unique thing the people at the Fran-Well are doing.

 How it all ends

 With the tour complete we thought our time at the Fran Well was over but Kate had one more trick up her sleeve: She motioned towards the pizza counter out back and said in a low hushed voice that the real pro's finish a night here with a pizza and a pint.
-We considered ourselves such people and so sat down to a delicious freshly made stone oven cooked pizza acompanied by a pint of the Fran Wells finest.
+We considered ourselves such people and so sat down to a delicious freshly made stone oven-cooked pizza accompanied by a pint of the Fran Wells finest.
 Conversation slowed to a trickle as we eagerly wolfed down our perfectly paired pizzas and pints.
-With our minds and our bellies filled we left the Fran Well, happy content and far more knowledgeable on the history and products a of a little place in a little corner of Cork that continues to punch well (pun intended) above its weight.
+With our minds and our bellies filled we left the Fran Well, happy content and with far more knowledge on the history and products of a little place in a little corner of Cork that continues to punch well (pun intended) above its weight.
 Win!